MeetKai/functionary/README.md

   + [2024/05/17] We release [meetkai/functionary-small-v2.5](https://huggingface.co/meetkai/functionary-small-v2.5) with better capability for function calling and code interpreter compared with [functionary-small-v2.4](https://huggingface.co/meetkai/functionary-small-v2.4)
   + [2024/05/06] Streaming support for functionary v2 to v2.4 models is released in [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)!
   + [2024/05/03] Added support for serverless vLLM deployment on [Modal.com](https://modal.com/)
-  + [2024/04/27] New and improved grammar sampling!
-Ensures 100% accuracy in generating function names, prompt template and parameters.
   + [2024/04/02] We release [meetkai/functionary-small-v2.4](https://huggingface.co/meetkai/functionary-small-v2.4) and [meetkai/functionary-medium-v2.4](https://huggingface.co/meetkai/functionary-medium-v2.4)!
 The first functionary models with code-interpreter ability (by passing in `{type: "code_interpreter"}` in tools)!

 </details>